bastienmichaux/jobitvs/fc/internet.md

 <details>
 <summary>What is Internet?</summary>

-A global network of computers connected to each other which communicate through a standardized set of protocols.
+A global network of computers (GAN) connected to each other which communicate through a set of standardized protocols.
+The core of the internet is a global network of interconnected routers.

-Internet is the best known Global Area Network (GAN), but the telephone and television networks are global too.
+Roughly speaking, Internet is a network of networks.
+Data is broken up into small packets that are sent from your device to a series of routers until the packet reaches its final destination.
 </details>